RozhakDev/SkyHack/README.md

 ```

 ## 📸 Screenshots

 ![FunPic_20250107](https://github.com/user-attachments/assets/6df2676b-1d2e-4b92-adcd-2339526e32a8)

 ## 🛡️ Error Handling & Tips

-- If you experience issues with login or token validation, try changing the BlueSky token and ensure that the token is correct! 🔑
-- If you encounter any errors while hacking, you can simply ignore them; we found that enabling airplane mode allows the hack to run smoothly! ✈️
-- If you don't get results, it may be because the target is not suitable or has a difficult-to-guess password.
-You might have chosen the wrong password list! ❌
-- If you encounter issues with dumping IDs, ensure that the target has a substantial number of followers/following and that the username is correct! 📊
+SkyHack demands precision.
+Invalid tokens trigger login failures—verify or replace your BlueSky token.
+Airplane mode can bypass errors during attacks.
+Poor results may stem from unsuitable targets or weak wordlists.
+For ID dumping issues, ensure the target has ample followers and a correct username.

 ## 🚨 Disclaimer

-This tool is for educational and research purposes only.
-Misuse of this tool is illegal and unethical.
-The developers are not responsible for any harm caused by its use.
-Use responsibly and within the law.
+SkyHack exists solely for educational and ethical research.
+Any misuse is a betrayal of its purpose and a violation of law.
+The creators renounce all liability for harm caused by reckless or illegal use.
+Wield this tool with honor, or face the consequences.

-📜 License
+## 📜 License

-This project is not open source.
-Access and usage rights are strictly reserved for authorized users only.
-Unauthorized distribution or modification is prohibited.
-See the `LICENSE` file for more details.
+SkyHack is not open source.
+Access is restricted to authorized users for ethical testing only.
+Unauthorized modification or distribution is forbidden, and violators will face the full weight of the law.
+Consult the [LICENSE](LICENSE) file for details.